asokolsky/VideoSlidePanTiltController/README.txt

 Slide is provided by a DIY slider (IGUS hardware?) with DC motor.
 Pan/Tilt is provided by a modified Bescor MP-101 head.

+Controller - controls directly the motors, talks to remote,
+    has user interface - keypad and display.
+Sources are here.

+Doc - original as well as 3rd party documentation for the project and
+    its components

+Libraries - original components reused by Controller and Remote.
+    3rd-party libraries used:
+      RadioHead -
+      LiquidCrystal - comes with Arduino IDE

+Remote - offers user interface (display and keaypad) and talks to controller
+    over the radio.

 Read http://alexsokolsky.blogspot.com/p/video-slider-10.html for motivation.

 Read doc/todo.txt for Version/release/issue history